How to Deal With a Jealous Husband

 If you’re smiling and chatting, he might as well get your phone and look at it.
 It’s like being observed all the time and being accused of something that you aren’t doing.

-How to deal with a jealous husband
+How to deal with a jealous husband: 7 logical ways

-Most of you who are in this situation would, of course, want to know how to handle a jealous husband and we all know that this isn’t easy.
+Most of you who are in this situation would, of course, want to know how to handle a jealous husband, and we all know that this isn’t easy.

-It’s a good thing that you have decided to take action and not let this go further anymore as it’s not just stressful, it’s toxic and can escalate to abuse, fear, and poor self-esteem.
+It’s a good thing that you have decided to take action and not let this go further anymore, as it’s not just stressful—it’s toxic and can escalate to abuse, fear, and poor self-esteem.

 So, just how do we start?